findkit/findkit/packages/docs/docs/ui/api/index.md

 ### `container: HTMLElement` {#container}

+Render the modal to a custom container.
+If not defined Findkit UI will create one dynamically and appends it to `<body>`.

-Render the UI without the modal.
-See [Custom Container](ui/advanced/custom-container).
+See [Custom
+Container](ui/advanced/custom-container).

 <Api page="ui.findkituioptions.container" />